 Additionally, the TCA showcases visual art and all performing genres, including theater, lectures, poetry and dance.
 The center is home to award-winning Childsplay, a professional company of adult actors that takes the form and substance of theater for young people into new territory.
 The group, founded in 1977, has performed for more than 750,000 children and adults throughout the Southwest.

-The TCA enhances downtown Tempe’s reputation as a cultural center.
-The spring and fall Festival of the Arts, held on Mill Avenue, each draw nearly 250,000 people who browse the myriad of booths while enjoying a variety of food and free live entertainment.
-The events, sponsored by the Mill Avenue District, occur on the first weekend of December and March and are the second-largest juried art festivals in the nation.
-Downtown Tempe also showcases nationally recognized stand-up comedians at the Tempe Improv, a branch of New York’s famed comedy club.
+The Tempe Center for the Arts enhances Tempe’s reputation as a cultural center.
+The spring and fall Festival of the Arts, held in Downtown Tempe, each draw nearly 250,000 people who browse the myriad of booths while enjoying a variety of food and free live entertainment.
+The events, sponsored by the Downtown Tempe Authority, occur annually in December and again in March and are the second-largest juried art festivals in the nation.
+Downtown Tempe also showcases nationally recognized stand-up comedians at the Tempe Improv.

 South of downtown is the Edna Vihel community center, which is located in the city of Tempe’s Community Center complex.
 The facility opens the door to participation in the arts to hundreds of children and adults each year and offers a variety of classes in the visual and performing arts and other special interests.

-On the same grounds is the beautiful $12 million Tempe Public Library which contains close to 405,000 volumes, plus videos, compact discs and books on tape.
+On the same grounds is the beautiful $12 million Tempe Public Library which contains close to 405,000 volumes, plus videos, music and digital media.
 The library features excellent business reference services, an automated library system that is accessible via the Internet and public Internet access on 23 computers.
 The Tempe History Museum, also in the complex, is an exciting facility whose renovation is aiding in the collection, preservation and exhibition aspects of Tempe’s history.

-Also in Tempe, the Arizona Historical Society Museum at Papago Park covers the changes that have made Arizona what it is today.
+Also in Tempe, the AZ Heritage Center at Papago Park (formerly the Arizona Historical Society Museum) covers the changes that have made Arizona what it is today.
 The museum is full of exhibits with a focus on Arizona in the 20th and 21st centuries, as well as engaging multimedia displays, children’s activities and a variety of educational programs.

 Papago Park is also home to the O’Connor House, which Sandra Day O’Connor moved into in 1958 when she was a young, self-employed lawyer starting a new life.
 The house, which has been relocated to Papago Park, is not open to the public for tours.
 However, community leaders and committees affiliated with the O’Connor House meet here periodically to address ways to improve the state.